tytydraco/ExamineScraper/supplements/d-serine.md

 D-Serine is possible released along with glutamate in neurons to activate NDMA receptors, as activation of two distinct sites (one of which requires either glycine or serine) is co-required.
 Neuronal release contibutes some, but not a majority, of D-serine to the synapse

-D-Serine is known as a gliotransmitter, a neuromodulatory agent that is release from glial cells.[45][14][46]
-It is thought that D-serine is release via some form of vesicular exocytosis[47] (as these vesicles have been detected in glia[48][43]).
+D-Serine is known as a gliotransmitter, a neuromodulatory agent that is released from glial cells.[45][14][46]
+It is thought that D-serine is released via some form of vesicular exocytosis[47] (as these vesicles have been detected in glia[48][43]).
 Synaptic vesicles have been found to coexpress glycine, glutamate, and GABA (but not D-serine)[49][50][51] whereas D-serine is thought to have its own vesicular storage;[52][49][47] vesicles may not be the only method of D-serine release, as the Asc-1[51] and TRPA1[53] transporters have been implicated (direct transport and supporting calcium influx, respectively) and inhibiting vesicular storage does not abolish D-serine release.[50]

 Astrocyte release of D-serine appears to be vital to NDMA-dependent processes (removing astrocytes from hippocampal cultures suppress long term potentiation, and this is restored with D-serine)[54]